IT-STAR-Technology/citrix-hypervisor-sdk/docs/overview.md

 The next step is to query the list of "templates" on the host.
 Templates are specially marked VM objects that specify suitable default parameters for various supported guest types.
-(If you want to see a quick enumeration of the templates on a XenServer installation for yourself, you can execute the `xe template-list` CLI command.)
+(If you want to see a quick enumeration of the templates on a Citrix Hypervisor installation for yourself, you can execute the `xe template-list` CLI command.)
 To get a list of templates from the API, find the VM objects on the server that have their `is_a_template` field set to true.
 One way to